-Her latest novel, The Invention of Wings, published in 2014, was selected for Oprah’s Book Club 2.0 and a New York Times bestseller.
+Her latest novel, The Invention of Wings, published in 2014, was selected for Oprah’s Book Club 2.0 and was a New York Times bestseller.
 Returning to the lush setting of her past novels, The Invention of Wings is set in Kidd’s familiar South Carolina in the early nineteenth century, and is inspired in part by the historical figure of abolitionist and suffragist Sarah Grimke.
-The novel chronicles the thirty-five year relationship between two women who are bonded in childhood—Sarah, the daughter of a wealthy Charleston family, and one of her family’s slaves, Hetty “Handful” Grimke, who yearns for freedom.
+The novel chronicles the thirty-five-year relationship between two women who are bonded in childhood—Sarah, the daughter of a wealthy Charleston family, and one of her family’s slaves, Hetty “Handful” Grimke, who yearns for freedom.
 This exquisitely written novel is a triumph of storytelling, The Invention of Wings was hailed as a “textured masterpiece” by NPR and “exhilarating” by The Washington Post.
 The Chicago Tribune described it as “masterful…a remarkable novel about finding your voice.”
 It has sold more than a million copies and been translated into 20 languages.

 Kidd is also the author of three highly regarded spiritual memoirs: God’s Joyful Surprise, When the Heart Waits, her enduring account of spiritual awakening, and The Dance of the Dissident Daughter, which together comprise her groundbreaking work in the field of feminine spirituality and feminist theology.
-Firstlight, a collection of her early writings and essays, is a compilation of inspirational stories, spiritual essays, and meditations that Kidd wrote from the age of thirty until forty-two, and which offers an intimate glimpse into her formative years as a writer and a spiritual seeker.
+Firstlight, a collection of her early writings and essays, is a compilation of inspirational stories, spiritual essays, and meditations that Kidd wrote from the age of thirty until forty-two.
+It offers an intimate glimpse into her formative years as a writer and a spiritual seeker.